codex-academy/expressjs-intro/index.md

 Express is a small unopinionated web server for NodeJS.

-By default it can't do much, one needs to add middleware enable functionality.
+By default it can't do much: you need to add middleware to enable functionality.
 We will add:

- * Http Sessions;
+ * HTTP Sessions;
  * Form variables;
  * Flash messages to ExpressJS.